Code-Learning-Spectacles/code-learning-spectacles-cli/README.md

 - **.NET Framework**

 ## How to Run
-To run the Code Learning Spectacles Desktop Client, follow these steps:
+To run the Code Learning Spectacles CLI Client, follow these steps:

 1. **Download the Latest Release**: Download the latest .zip release from the releases section of the repository.